AlexPeiris7/Premier-League-Manager-System/README.md

 -------------------------------------------------------------------------
 ANGULARJS
 -------------------------------------------------------------------------
-Open the "Angular-CW-OOP" in an IDE
+Open the "Angular-CW-OOP" in an IDE (node modules folder has been removed)
 -------------------------------------------------------------------------
 -------------------------------------------------------------------------
 HOW THE SYSTEM WORKS